reupen/columns_ui/README.md

 http://yuo.be/columns.php

-Columns UI and Album list panel are released under the Lesser GNU Public Licence (see COPYING and COPYING.LESSER).
+Columns UI is released under the Lesser GNU Public Licence (see COPYING and COPYING.LESSER).

-VS2015 projects can be found in the vc14 folder.
+A VS2015 solution can be found in the vc14 folder.

 ## Updates

+### 26 December 2015

+There has been further restructure of all the repos with more stuff moved to submodules.
+The instructions below about cloning/updating clones still apply.

 ### 29 November 2015